HobbaZ/my-gatsby-site/README.md

 3. Navigate to the repo folder and type `code .` into gitbash to open the repo in VS Code.

-4. Open a new Terminal in VS Code and type `npm run install` to install the repo dependencies, some of the dependencies are suited for earlier versions of Gatsby, this will force install them.
+4. Open a new Terminal in VS Code and type `npm i` to install the repo dependencies.

 5. Finally, type `npm run develop` into the terminal and it will start the dev server.

-Note: To make a static no backend React site work on Heroku you need to take all the files out of the folder name you specified in the react-create-app.
-E.g. if you did create-react-app client, React will create the app in a folder called client, take all the files out of the client folder so they are now all at root level and then delete the empty client folder.

 ## Features